1gfelton/3T3D/README.md

 ## Architecture Overview
 > [!CAUTION]
-> Add architecture diagrams here
+> replace the list with a diagram of the architecture

 Our inputs are the three orthographics sketches representing top, side, and front views of the building (just like floorplan and elevation).
 We wanted the designer to have full control of the final 3D form, which is why we chose to have this many inputs.
 There are essentially four stages of this architecture:
 1. Input Processing